Kagamma/kuroos/README.md

 <img height="300" src="https://i.imgur.com/AKzAEAK.png" />   <img height="300" src="https://i.imgur.com/CZ9bwY2.png" />

 #### How to build
-- If you are on Windows, run `build.bat` and it will create a `kos.iso` at root directory.
+- Everything need to build is included in repo.
+If you are on Windows, run `build.bat` and it will create a `kos.iso` at root directory.

 #### Things that work
 - PS2 mouse/keyboard driver